mdekauwe/CABLE_benchmarking/docs/user_guide/config_options.md

 : NCI modules to use for compiling CABLE

 ### `fluxsite`
 : Contains settings specific to fluxsite tests.
+: This key is **optional**.
+Default settings for the fluxsite tests will be used if it is not present

 #### `pbs`